 Assistance training in Olympic weightlifting is a key component to developing a healthier, stronger, and ultimately better athlete.
-In weightlifting, we can look at the snatch, clean, and jerk as a whole AND though a compartmentalized way.
+In weightlifting, we can look at the snatch, clean, and jerk as a whole AND through a compartmentalized way.
 By doing so, we may find a lifter has specific weaknesses and technical faults are a specific point in the movement.
 By understanding where issues arise, and what causes them, we may work with additional assistance movements to help correct technique, develop strength, and work to minimize injury.
 The behind the neck (btn) snatch grip push press is such an exercise, as it can help nearly every level of athlete increase technical awareness, strength, and performance in the snatch.

 In this article we will discuss how to properly do this movement while also discussing four reasons why it can and should be used by all level weightlifters and CrossFit® athletes at one time or another.